-Over the next seven years, a further twenty states implemented similar “blue alert” systems; and, in 2015, Congress passed the National Blue Alert Act.
-The Act instructed the Department of Justice to create a national Blue Alert communication system with the objective of alerting the public to offenders on the run - not only for public safety, but also to help apprehend the offender as they tried to escape.
+Over the next seven years, twenty additional states implemented similar “blue alert” systems; and, in 2015, Congress passed the National Blue Alert Act.
+The Act instructed the Department of Justice to create a national Blue Alert communication system with the objective of alerting the public to offenders on the run - not only for public safety, but also to help apprehend the offender.

 In December 2017, the Federal Communications Commission (FCC) announced it had integrated blue alerts into the Emergency Alert System (EAS) and Wireless Emergency Alert (WEA) system.
-This integration made it possible for participating law enforcement agencies to share information across state lines and warn citizens of neighboring states if an offender was headed in their location.
+This integration makes it possible for participating law enforcement agencies to share information across state lines and warn citizens of neighboring states if an offender is headed in their direction.

 At the time of the integration, twenty-six states operated compatible blue alert systems.
-Due to the work of the Office of Community Oriented Policing Services (COPS) within the Department of Justice, there are now thirty-four states in the system, with legislation under consideration in a further eight states.
+Due to the work of the Office of Community Oriented Policing Services (COPS) within the Department of Justice, there are now thirty-five states in the system, with legislation under consideration in four more states.
 The ultimate aim of the COPS Office is to expand the Blue Alert system to all fifty states.

-Blue Alert systems have evolved significantly since the days of overhead signage.
+Blue Alert systems have evolved significantly since the early days of overhead signage in Florida.
 Now, when a qualifying incident happens, alerts are transmitted via multiple channels of communication including radio broadcasts, social media, and SMS alerts.
-The criteria for qualifying incidents varies from state-to-state, but usually complies with a version of the following:
+The criteria for qualifying incidents vary from state-to-state, but usually consists of a version of the following:

-Similar to Amber Alerts for missing children, Silver Alerts for missing senior citizens, and the soon-to-be-enacted Ashanti Alerts for missing persons aged between the ages of 18 and 65, Blue Alerts can be transmitted within specific geographic areas rather than county-wide or statewide.
-This feature ensures the alert is received only by people for whom it is relevant and limits the possibility of alert fatigue.
+Similar to Amber Alerts for missing children, Silver Alerts for missing senior citizens, and Ashanti Alerts for missing persons aged between the ages of 18 and 65, Blue Alerts can be transmitted within specific geographic areas rather than county-wide or statewide.
+This feature ensures alerts are received only by people for whom they are relevant to prevent alarming citizens unnecessarily.